Iceland Photography Planning Tips No One Tells You

-If you are planning your first dream photography trip to Iceland in 2023 or 2024, you may be vulnerable to a few surprises caused by new rules that no one tells you about, not to mention the endless outdated information on the web or inclement weather that affects your plans.
+If you are planning your first dream photography trip to Iceland in 2024, you may be vulnerable to a few surprises caused by new rules that no one tells you about, not to mention the endless outdated information on the web or inclement weather that affects your plans.

 For as much research as you do before boarding your maiden flight to the land of fire and ice, you never really know what to expect until you have your boots on the ground.